3p3v/rs232_remote_access/README.md

 It is required to set correct paths to them in the [main CMakeLists.txt file](./CMakeLists.txt).

 ## Config file
-While starting the app, user is obligated to pass a path to config file.
+While starting the app, user is obligated to pass a path to config file using "-conf" parmaeter.

 The config file commands are listed below:
 | Command                   | Possible arguments | Default| Mandatoriness | Explanation |
 |---------------------------|--------------------|--------|---------------|-------------|